Glossary of Spiritual Wisdom

 Spacecruiser Inquiry, pg.
 327

-When Peace is Absolute Because there is Absolutely Nothing there to Disturb It
+When Peace is Absolute Because there is Absolutely Nothing to Disturb It